 Companies Hiring Data Science Bootcamp Grads

-How much do coding bootcamps cost?
+How much do data scientists make?